-It is possible for a business to operate with the single entry bookkeeping system if the business is new and/or the business transactions are low in volume and uncomplicated.
+It is possible for a business to operate with the single entry bookkeeping system if the business is new or the business transactions are low in volume and uncomplicated.

-Single entry bookkeeping is a great, easy way to ease yourself into accounting!
+Single entry bookkeeping is an easy way to step yourself into accounting!
 And it’s cheap because you do not have to invest in bookkeeping software.

 The Date - This is the date of the transaction which you can get off the accounting source documents.

 Description - A brief description of the transaction.
 You can put whatever information you feel necessary, but don’t overdo it!

 Reference - You can basically choose whatever reference will help you identify the transaction.
 Some people use the invoice numbers, or the initials of the type of payment transaction (like DC for Direct Credit).
 The reference can be written somewhere on the transaction document, if it’s not on there already - like an invoice number.
 This is a good way of cross referencing the transaction and payment between the cashbook and the document.